MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/install.md

 3. Select **Turn on network discovery**, and then select **Save changes**.

-    If you are prompted for an administrator password or confirmation, type the password or provide confirmation.
+    If you are prompted for an administrator password or confirmation, enter the password or provide confirmation.

 ## To install from the command prompt